chrisbobbe/jekyll-theme-prologue/README.md

 There are two ways to get started:

-1. Fork the GitHub [repository](https://github.com/chrisbobbe/jekyll-theme-prologue).
+1. Fork the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).
 If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`.
 (NOTE: The _config.yml file in this repository has `baseurl` set for my own GitHub Pages site, so you'll want to change it or make it blank.)
 2. Install the theme using the jekyll-theme-prologue gem.
 Instructions can be found [here](https://jekyllrb.com/docs/themes/#installing-a-theme).

 **The following instructions apply to this theme only.**

 Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
-An optional sample config called `_sample-config.yml` ships with the gem for your convenience.
-If using the gem, run `open $(bundle show jekyll-theme-prologue)` to find this file, then move it to your project directory.
-It will do nothing until it's renamed `_config.yml` and sits in your project's root directory.
+This tells Jekyll to look in the _sections folder (which you will create) for your content.
+A sample config `_config.yml` is in the GitHub repository for your reference.
+If using the gem, run `open $(bundle show jekyll-theme-prologue)` to find this file, then optionally move it to your project's root directory.
+It will do nothing until you move it there.

-Create a `_sections` folder in your project's root directory, or use the one provided in the GitHub repository, and start adding content.
+Create a `_sections` folder in your project's root directory and start adding content.
+Sample content is provided in the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).

 All new sections should be added as html or Markdown documents in the `_sections` folder.
 The following section variables can be set with frontmatter:
 - `title` (required)
 - `order` (required; orders the sequence of sections on the page.
 Section 1 displays with banner.jpg)
 - `icon` (optional; see [Font Awesome](http://fontawesome.io/icons/) for icon codes)
-- `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text in section headings)
+- `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text)

 To set the banner image, overwrite `assets/images/banner.jpg`.
 Same for `avatar.jpg`.

 # Jekyll and the single-page view

-**This theme is designed to include all content on a single scrollable page.** That means a few things are different from what you might expect.
+**This theme is designed to include all content on a single scrollable page.** That means a few things are different from what you might expect in Jekyll.

 You don't need to use Jekyll's hardcoded support for `_pages` or `_posts`, and layouts aren't provided for them.
+Jekyll does not support multiple layout-formatted content sections per page.
 Each section (intro, about me, etc.) is built from an html or Markdown document in the `_sections` folder with corresponding [frontmatter](https://jekyllrb.com/docs/frontmatter/).

-Since Jekyll does not support multiple layout-formatted content sections per page, this theme doesn't have a `section.html` layout in the `_layouts` folder.
 If you're looking to customize the templates, go to `_layouts/home.html` and `_includes/section.html`.

 There shouldn't be a need to set `permalink` in frontmatter because all content appears on the same page.